-How does a doctor tell the difference between scalp psoriasis and seborrheic dermatitis of the scalp?
+How does a health care provider tell the difference between scalp psoriasis and seborrheic dermatitis of the scalp?

-Your doctor can usually tell whether you have scalp psoriasis, seborrheic dermatitis or both based on an examination of your skin, scalp and nails.
+Your health care provider will likely be able to tell you if you have scalp psoriasis, seborrheic dermatitis or both by looking at your skin, scalp and nails.

 Scalp psoriasis and seborrheic dermatitis are common conditions that affect the scalp.
-In addition, they share some similar signs and symptoms, such as red, scaly skin.
+And they share some symptoms, such as inflamed, scaly skin.

-Most often, the scales of psoriasis are thicker and somewhat drier in appearance than are the scales of seborrheic dermatitis.
-Psoriasis has more of a tendency to extend beyond the hairline.
-In addition, psoriasis usually affects more than one area of the body.
-If you have scalp psoriasis, you may also have mild psoriasis on your elbows, knees, hands or feet or may notice subtle nail changes, such as pitting.
+Most often, the scales of psoriasis look thicker and drier than the scales of seborrheic dermatitis.
+Psoriasis tends to extend beyond the hairline.
+And psoriasis usually affects more than one area of the body.
+If you have scalp psoriasis, you may have mild psoriasis on your elbows, knees or lower back too.
+Or you may notice nail changes, such as pitting.

 - Patches that may extend beyond the hairline or appear on other parts of the body